 Update 09/21/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th, 2020 have been updated.

 This soundbar can get pretty loud, which is great if you're having a party or have a very large room.
 Also, it can be pushed to its max volume without too much audible compression, which is great.
+If you're looking for a soundbar that can get a bit louder, check out the Vizio V Series V21-H8.

 The Samsung HW-T550's stereo THD performance is just okay.
 There isn't much audible distortion at a normal listening volume, but there's a noticeable jump when pushing the bar to its limit.
 However, there's more distortion in the treble at a lower volume in our testing, but we aren't completely sure why.
 This shouldn't be audible to most listeners anyway.